boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-and-bold-reports-in-an-ack-cluster.md

      ```
     ![Pod status](images/ack_pod_status.png)

 18. Wait until you see the applications in the running state.
-Then, use your DNS or EXTERNAL-IP address obtained from the below command to access the application in the browser.
+Then, use your DNS or EXTERNAL-IP address obtained from the following command to access the application in the browser.

     ```sh
     kubectl get ingress -n bold-services
      ```

-19. For more details on configuring the application startup, please refer to the [this](#application-startup)
+19. For more details on configuring the application startup, please refer to the [this](#application-startup).

 # Bold BI and Bold Reports Auto Deployment using Helm

-The following steps will guide you through the process of deploying Bold BI and Bold Reports using helm in an Alibaba Cloud Kubernetes (ACK) cluster.
+The following steps will guide you through the process of deploying Bold BI and Bold Reports using Helm in an Alibaba Cloud Kubernetes (ACK) cluster.

 ## Deployment prerequisites

-* [Install Helm](https://helm.sh/docs/intro/install/): Make sure you have helm installed on your local machine to facilitate the deployment process.
+* [Install Helm](https://helm.sh/docs/intro/install/): Make sure you have Helm installed on your local machine to facilitate the deployment process.
 * [NAS File System](../pre-requisites.md#ack-file-sotrage): Set up a NAS file system to store the required data for Bold BI and Bold Reports.
 * [Create and connect a ACK cluster](../pre-requisites.md#ack-cluster): Create and connect an ACK cluster in Alibaba Cloud that will host the Bold BI and Bold Reports deployment.
 * Load Balancing- [Nginx](https://kubernetes.github.io/ingress-nginx/deploy/) : By default, an Alibaba Cloud Kubernetes (ACK) cluster has Nginx already installed in the kube-system namespace, so there is no need to manually install it.
 The Nginx Ingress Controller is available and can be utilized to enable load balancing for your Bold BI and Bold Reports deployment.